AdityaKumar123-aks/MTP_Design-and-Development-of-LLC-Resonant-Converter/README.md

 # Design and Development of LLC Resonant Converter for EV Charging

-Master's Thesis Project | Indian Institute of Technology Bombay
+MTP Final Part | Indian Institute of Technology Bombay

 ## 📌 Project Overview